 Rev. Shawn Garvey

 Rev. Garvey holds a Bachelor of Arts in Philosophy from Long Island University and a Master of Divinity Degree from Andover Newton Theological School.
-In 2018 Rev. Garvey celebrated 20 years in ministry, and he has served as Senior Minister to First Congregational Church of Winter Park since 2013.
+He has served in ministry for over 20 years, and as Senior Minister to First Congregational Church of Winter Park since 2013.

 Above all, he adores all the time he can spend with his wife and two boys all of whom he loves "to the moon and back."